-Gizem Yalcin is a 4th year doctoral candidate in Marketing at the Rotterdam School of Management.
+Gizem Yalcin is a PhD graduate in Marketing at the Rotterdam School of Management.
 Her specialization is consumer behavior, and she is very much interested in the concept of technology and how it affects the way consumers behave.

 Gizem completed her undergraduate studies (BSc) in Management at Bilkent University (summa cum laude) with a major in marketing & innovation and a minor in psychology.
-She graduated cum laude in 2017 from Erasmus University's research master (MPhil) program with a specialization in marketing.
+She graduated cum laude in 2017 from Erasmus University's research master (MPhil) program with a specialization in marketingand completed her PhD studies in May 2022.
 During her PhD, she was a visiting graduate researcher at University of British Columbia (2018) and Cornell University (2019).

 Paolacci, G., & Yalcin, G. (2020).
 Fewer but Poorer: Benevolent Partiality in Prosocial Preferences.
 Judgment and Decision Making, 15(2), 173-181.